lililill/apollo-otherDB/docs/en/deployment/distributed-deployment-guide.md

 ### 3.1.12 admin-services.access.tokens - set the access token required by apollo-portal to access the apollo-adminservice for each environment

-### 3.1.13 searchByItem.switch - whether the console search box supports searching by configuration item

-The default is true, which makes it easy to quickly search for configurations by configuration item

-If set to false, this feature is disabled

 > for version 1.7.1 and above

 If the corresponding environment apollo-adminservice has [access control enabled](en/deployment/distributed-deployment-guide?id=_326-admin-servicesaccesscontrolenabled-configure-whether-apollo-adminservice-has-access-control-enabled), then you need to configure apollo-portal access here access token required for this environment apollo-adminservice, otherwise access will fail .